SAP-samples/teched2023-DA261/exercises/ex2/README.md

 90. We are going to create a user defined rule to map the Amount from the sales plan to Local Currency in our finance plan.
-We are also going to set the auto-generation strategy to "**Identical Names and Compatible Types.**" We could have also filtered on measures when creating the rule to just include Quantity and Amount as well.
+We are also going to set the auto-generation strategy to **Identical Names and Compatible Types.**  We could have also filtered on measures when creating the rule to just include Quantity and Amount as well.

 <img src="./images/image51.png" />